 Why did Indyk make the comment he is said to have made regarding sewage in Gaza?
 And what were those with him referring to when they blamed Israel for the problem?
 The Free Beacon unfortunately doesn’t provide any detail.
 But worth noting, however, is that in December of 2013, just a few months before the conversation in the Ritz-Carlton took place, Gaza was waylaid by Alexa, a fierce winter storm that hit the strip and caused massive flooding.
 And at the time, Palestinian officials accused Israel of further exacerbating the disaster by opening dams or floodgates east of the coastal enclave (see report below) and diverting additional water into the area.

-On June 27, 2014, exactly one month and eleven days after the Washington Free Beacon report appeared, Indyk resigned his position as US special envoy to the Middle East.
+On June 27, 2014, exactly one month and eleven days after the Washington Free Beacon report appeared, Indyk resigned from his position as US special envoy to the Middle East.

 And now here we are anticipating a report which may include some language about Israel a tad bit harsher than normal–that is if Israel’s lobbyists don’t succeed in having it removed.
 As Haaretz puts it, Israel is “working to soften the tone,” and a key consideration seems to hinge upon whether or not the word “illegal” will be used as a defining point of the settlements.
 Previously US officials have described the settlements as “illegitimate” or as “an obstacle to peace,” but the word “illegal” has never been used before.